A cold breeze rustles the tent flaps of the amusement park.

 “Lights, camera, action”

-A ripple of laughter passed through the other horses as they strained against the poles to spot the joker in their midst.
+Laughter rippled among the other horses as they strained against the poles to spot the joker in their midst.

 But night had fallen and the caretaker had switched off the power supply.